Żabbar St. Patrick F.C.

-Żabbar St. Patrick Football Club is a Maltese football club from the town of Żabbar, which currently plays in the Maltese National Amateur League B. The club was founded in 1912.
+Żabbar St. Patrick Football Club is a Maltese professional football club from the town of Żabbar, which currently plays in the Maltese Premier League.
+The club was founded in 1912.
 They also play in the annual Maltese FA Trophy.

 History

 Although a football ground close to the Zabbar Gate already existed in 1903, the first teams in Żabbar were only formed a few years later in the first decade of the century.
 The Zabbar Gate Football Ground was considered as the home-ground of St. George's of Cospicua where they hosted some of the top army and navy teams that were visiting Malta at the time.

 It was not until season 1935–36 when a team from Zabbar – Zabbar United – took part in a Malta Football Association competition.
 Zabbar United placed fifth in the Fourth Division Section A. The following season, Zabbar United placed fourth in Division IV Section B while another team, Zabbar Youngsters, placed fifth in Division IV Section A.

 The first honour for a Zabbar side arrived in season 1937–38 when Zabbar Amateurs won Division IV Section A. However they lost the championship decider to Section B winners Pietà Hotspurs 1–2.
 Zabbar United were taking part in Section B, placing third.
 Both teams took part in the MFA Challenge Cup but were eliminated in the first round.

 The next year, both Zabbar Amateurs and Zabbar United played in Division III.
 Zabbar Amateurs won Section B after beating Rabat FC 1–0 in a replay after a first decider ended in a 1–1 draw.
 Zabbar United placed third in Section A. In Season 1939–40, Zabbar Amateurs played in Division 2, placing third.
 During World War II, no leagues were organized but a team from Zabbar – Zabbar Stars took part in the 8th Army Cup in 1943.

 MFA competitions were back in 1944 and Zabbar FC won the Division 2 Christmas Cup after beating Msida United 1–0 in the final.
 Zabbar played in Division 2 between 1944 and 1945 and 1947–48.
 They first took part in the FA Trophy in 1946 when they were eliminated by champions Ħamrun Spartans F.C.